lab1092/blender-manual_ja/manual/animation/editors/timeline.rst

    This will draw the current frame or seconds on the *Time Cursor*.

 View All
-   Maximize the *Timeline* area based on the Animation Range. :kbd:`home`
+   Maximize the *Timeline* area based on the Animation Range. :kbd:`Home`

 Show Seconds
    Show time in seconds for the *Timeline* and the *Time Cursor* based on the FPS. :kbd:`Ctrl-T`